Human Spaceflights

 The crew performed the first Collision Avoidance Maneuver (COLA) to fly in save distance to a Kosmos 955 satellite segment, which had already been launched on September 20, 1977.

-Due to bad weather at Cape Canaveral the Discovery was diverted to the Edwards AFB.
+Due to weather conditions at Cape Canaveral (KSC) in Florida, Discovery flew one extra orbit and was then diverted to the Edwards Air Force Base, California.

 ©